shruti-cpp/STREE/README.md

 ## Contributing
 ## Ways to Contribute

-- As a first time contributor, navigating through the project, it can be quite daunting for you.
-Please make sure to go through the [repository structure](#repository-structure) to understand the project a bit better, if you want to understand the project better.

 - Open a issue ticket for any gap in documentation or bug or feature requests that you have, opening up issue tickets is always a good way to contribute.